On the Threshold of Drop Fragmentation under Impulsive Acceleration: Results

+In contrast to the high $\rho$ cases, the low $\rho$ cases ($\rho=10,50$) do not fragment for a initial Weber number of $\We_0 = 20$.
+This aligns with the fact that the drops for the two cases do not achieve a minimum $e_x$ as low as the high $\rho$ cases.
+Instead of unstably losing fluid from the core to the periphery, these drops begin retracting back towards a spherical shape after reaching their maximum deformation or pancake state.
+This hints at the lower aerodynamic forces experienced by the low $\rho$ cases, which dictates the magnitude of the corresponding surface tension forces required to balance the aerodynamic forces.
+This hypothesis is supported by examining $V_{cm,x}$ of the lowest $\rho$ drops, which rapidly lose their relative velocity with the ambient, and hence experience lower aerodynamic forces at later times.

+It is also observed that the temporal development of transverse length $e_r$ very closely follows a linear trend after reaching the balancing time $T_{bal}$, which is consistent with the analytical relationship for $\dot e_r$ as given by \cite{jackiw_aerodynamic_2021}.
+The analytical relationship for $\dot e_r$ is given by

+where $a=6$ and $T_{bal} = 1/8$ as specified by \cite{jackiw_aerodynamic_2021}.
+The analytical relationship for $\dot e_r$ is plotted in \cref{fig:rho_vel}(a) as a dash-dotted line labeled ``JA(2021)'' for reference.
+The linear fit lines for $e_r$, from $t^*=0.3$ to the specific initiation time for each case, are plotted as dashed lines, and they show a good agreement with \ref{eq:dot_er_JA2021}.

-Up until the formation of a clear toroidal rim at $t\approx1$, local inertia differences across the droplet are small, and hence do not play a role in deciding local accelerations under the same external forces.
-Hence, during the pancake formation stage, its deformation is dependent only on the balance between the shear and pressure forces applied on it by the ambient medium.
+\Cref{fig:rho_vel}(b), (c), (d) and \ref{fig:rho_P_lowoho}(a), (b), and (c), compares the internal velocity and pressure fields for drops of different density-ratios, for $\Oho = 0.001$ ($\Re_0 \approx 4472$), respectively.
+Such high $\Re_0$ results in low shear stresses acting on the drop's upstream surface, and almost the entirety of aerodynamic forcing is exerted through pressure forces.
+Until the formation of a distinct toroidal rim at $t\approx 1$, local inertia variations across the lateral dimension of the drop remain small and therefore do not significantly influence the corresponding local accelerations experienced by each region of the drop.
+Hence, during the pancake formation stage, the deformation is primarily dependent on the balance between the shear and pressure forces applied by the ambient medium.